 The integrity and tight fit of the exhaust gas double duct must be checked regularly, particularly at the end of long trips.
 Also check the mounting of the appliance and the cowl.

 Following a blow-back (misfire) always have the exhaust gas system checked by an expert!

 Always keep the cowl for the exhaust duct and combustion air intake free of contamination (slush, ice, leaves etc.).

-The warm air outlets and the openings for circulation air return must be unobstructed so the unit will not overheat.
+The hot air outlets and the recirculated air intake openings must be free so that the unit does not overheat.
 The integrated temperature limiter blocks the gas supply when the unit becomes too hot.